brad-igercich/mids-207-summer-final-project-group-2/README.md

 ## Baseline Presentation
 iSchool Google Drive Link: https://docs.google.com/presentation/d/151mlOsWOUO0_-WzGq1jwh9FFm3hCE9S9R8waqGN6I_o/edit?usp=sharing

-## Overview of Final ML Model Project: Identifying Brain Tumors
+## Overview of ML for Brain Tumors: Early Detection for Better Outcomes

 ### **Motivation:**
   * **Question:** Can we train a model to use MRI brain scans to reliably predict the presence of no brain tumor vs. presence of a glioma, meningioma or pituitary tumor?